Oleksandr Vilkul: Vice Prime Minister of Ukraine and Revolution of Dignity

-2019 Ukrainian presidential election and parliamentary election

 Vilkul was nominated by Opposition Bloc on 17 December 2018 to be their candidate in the 2019 Ukrainian presidential election.
 However, a Ukrainian court ruled three days before (in response to a lawsuit filed by People's Deputy of Ukraine for Opposition Bloc Serhiy Larin) that Opposition Bloc's congress at which Vilkul was to be nominated could not "reorganize the party by any means".
 On 18 December 2018 the website of Opposition Bloc stated that therefore all the decisions made at the congress were invalid.
 On 20 December 2018 the website of Opposition Bloc was down.
 Vilkul was nominated for the presidency again by Opposition Bloc - Party for Development and Peace (the recently renamed Industrial Party of Ukraine) on 20 January 2019.
 On 7 March 2019, Yevhen Murayev pulled out of the election in favour of Vilkul.
 He also claimed that Vilkul's Opposition Bloc and Murayev's Nashi would soon merge.

 Vilkul lost the election, coming in 8th place out of the 39 candidates in the first round with 784,274 votes, or 4.15% of the vote.
 The election was eventually won by Vilkul's fellow Kryvyi Rih native Volodymyr Zelenskyy in the second round, defeating incumbent Petro Poroshenko.

 In the 2019 Ukrainian parliamentary election, Vilkul was first on the party list of Opposition Bloc.
 However, the party won only 3.23% of the vote, thus failing to reach the 5% election threshold and causing Vilkul to lose his seat in the Verkhovna Rada.

 In the 2020 Dnipro mayoral elections, Vilkul (for the party Vilkul Bloc – Ukrainian perspective) gained 12.95% of the votes, placing in third and thus failing to proceed to the election's second round.

 2022 Russian invasion of Ukraine

 On 27 February 2022, three days after the start of the 2022 Russian invasion of Ukraine, Vilkul was appointed as Head of the Military Administration of Kryvyi Rih.

 On 20 March 2022, Vilkul rejected the call of Oleg Tsaryov (who claimed that Russian troops were near Kryvyi Rih) to surrender the city to Russian troops.
 Tsaryov had addressed Vilkul as "my fellow party member" and claimed that Vilkul had "always taken a pro-Russian stance".
-On Facebook, Vilkul replied negatively to Tsaryov, saying, "F**k you, traitor, along with your masters!"
+On Facebook, Vilkul replied negatively to Tsaryov, saying, "Fuck you, traitor, along with your masters!"

+Political views

+In 2019, Vilkul believed that Ukraine was best served by a military non-aligned stance.
+Following the full-scale Russian invasion of Ukraine Vilkul changed his view and started to support Ukrainian membership of NATO.
+Even when he supported a non-aligned stance for Ukraine, Vilkul claimed that he thought that "Russia is a very dangerous neighbour because the essence of Russia is an empire.
+And an empire always lives through expansion and absorption."
+In an interview with Ukrainska Pravda on 13 April 2023, Vilkul stated that he believed that the end of the Russo-Ukrainian War "can only be brought closer by the number of coffins that will go from here to Russia."